Thinking beyond borders

 As of 25 January 2018, Hong Kong has entered into double taxation arrangements with 38 countries to mitigate double taxation and allow cooperation between Hong Kong and overseas tax authorities in enforcing their respective tax laws.
 As of 25 January 2018, the effective date for the double taxation agreement with Saudi Arabia has yet to be announced.

 The issue of whether a business is carried on in Hong Kong or whether profits are considered to be sourced in Hong Kong is a question of fact.
 Case law has established that very little actual activity needs to be performed in Hong Kong for an offshore entity to be regarded as carrying on business in Hong Kong.
 Depending on the nature of the particular income concerned, the source of profits is usually ascertained by looking at the operations that produce the profits in question and where those operations take place.

 There is currently no value-added tax (VAT) or goods and services tax (GST) levied in Hong Kong.

-DIPN 46 is generally consistent with the Organisation for Economic Co-operation and Development (OECD) guidelines and international transfer pricing practices.
-DIPN 46 states that the IRD will apply the arm’s length principle to determine the appropriate price in the context of controlled transactions entered into by taxpayers and related parties located in other tax jurisdictions (whether or not Hong Kong has a double taxation agreement signed with those jurisdictions).
+Currently, Hong Kong has issued Departmental Interpretation and Practice Notes (DIPN) Number 46, which sets out its interpretation and practice regarding transfer pricing methodologies and related issues.
+It is generally consistent with the Organization for Economic Co-operation and Development (OECD) guidelines and international transfer pricing practices.
+DIPN 46 states that the arm’s length principle will be applied to determine the appropriate price in the context of controlled transactions entered into by taxpayers and related parties located in other tax jurisdictions (whether or not Hong Kong has a double taxation agreement signed with those jurisdictions).